workszop/hero/README.md

 # hero
-are you a hero of a story or stuct in your life
+Are you a hero of a story or just secondary character in your own life